fbpx

 End Of Life Care – A Service To The People

-End of Life Care means one of the service or support, given to people like elders who are going to live for a short period only.
+End of Life Care is one of the services or support, given to people like elders who are going to live for a short period only.

 Professionals give support, especially to patients and the person who is sick and might die within 6 or 12 months.
 End of Life Care includes Hospice Care and Palliative Care.